swcarpentry/DEPRECATED-boot-camps/version-control/git/mobility/Readme.md

     $ tail report.tex
     this is one fancy report

 Perfect!
-Work and home are synced again!
+Work and laptop are synced again!

 At this point, you're fully set up to work in a best-practice, version-control work flow.
 Experience shows that its best to work in branches to make sure the